mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Which is better to Code by Contract TDD or API-first/readme.md

 ![TDD Conference 2021 - Meenakshi Dhanani - Which is better to Code by Contract TDD or API-first](TDD%20Conference%202021%20-%20Meenakshi%20Dhanani%20-%20Which%20is%20better%20to%20Code%20by%20Contract%20TDD%20or%20API-first.jpg)

+*Meenakshi Dhanani - Which is better to Code by Contract TDD or API-first*

+> TL;DR: TDD and API-First are complementary techniques.
+We should embrace contracts.

 First International Test Driven Development took place on July 30th.

 In this series, I will include every talk together with my notes and further reading.